stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 04 (P2L1) - Review of UML.md

 ### UML Structure Diagram Quiz

-_Match up each of the UML Structure Diagram types with their descriptions:_
+_Match up each of the UML Structure Diagram types with their descriptions_:

 - Class: components and structural properties
 - Composite structure: internal structure and possible interactions